Using a Cache to Improve Bazel Build Times

 Comparing Local vs. Shared (Remote) Caching with Bazel

 As discussed earlier, a Bazel build cache is stored either locally or remotely.
-Each of these approaches has its advantages and disadvantages, which you’ll review in more detail later.
+Each of these approaches has its advantages and disadvantages, which you’ll review below.

 Local Caching